iris-hep/iris-hep.github.io/_codas-hep-instructors/2025/gallim.md

 ## My research:

+Statistical tools for HEP, application of normalizing flows to HEP analysis, simulation based inference, Higgs physics.

 ## My expertise is:

+Python, statistics, Higgs physics.

 ## A problem I'm grappling with:

+Use JAX to write a package for parametric models in HEP.

 ## I've got my eyes on:

+New statistical tools for analysis.

 ## I want to know more about:

+Generative models.